2sic/2sxc-docs/docs-src/pages/net-code/data-sources/custom/pre-v15/data-builder.md

 ## Building Lists of Entities

 You can loop through your data and call `DataBuilder.Entity(someDictionary)` many times.
 You can also use the overload `DataBuilder.Entities(IEnumerable<someDictionary>)`.
-Best read the [API docs](xref:ToSic.Eav.Data.IDataBuilder.Entities*).

 ## More Parameters on DataBuilder.Entity(...)

-All paramaters are optional, except the first one containing the values.
+All parameters are optional, except the first one containing the values.
 Here's what each one does:

 * `string titleField` is the title field name, so the entity then also knows which one is the title and can support `.EntityTitle` property
 * `string typeName` is a nice name for the type, allowing for type-filtering later in other data sources